onefrankguy/frankmitchell.org/posts/learning-how-a-transmit-filter-works.md

 The chart below shows what happens to our band-pass filter after we add the coupling capacitor to it.
 It looks very similar to the original band-pass filter plot, just with all the values shifted down.
-That's actually another reason to work with transmission loss in decibals instead of volts.
-You can compute the total transmission loss of a series of chained filters by summing their individual losses in decibals.
+That's actually another reason to work with transmission loss in decibels instead of volts.
+You can compute the total transmission loss of a series of chained filters by summing their individual losses in decibels.

 <div id="ideal-pass-chart" class="chart"></div>
 <script type="text/javascript">